Debt Management Plan (DMP)

 They will explain all your options, so that you can decide which solution works best for you!

-A Debt Management Plan (DMP) is an informal agreement between you and your creditors to pay all your debts.
+A DMP is an informal agreement between you and your creditors to pay all your debts.
 There is no fixed duration, and you will continue to make payments until all debts are paid in full- there is no debt forgiveness.

-If you are on a DMP you make reduced monthly payments towards your debts.
-This means a DMP is suitable for people struggling to keep up with their normal debt payments but who still have money available to them after all essential living expenses are paid.
+You make reduced monthly payments towards your debts.
+This means a DMP is suitable for people struggling to keep up with their normal debt payments but still have money available after all essential living expenses are paid.

 A DMP may be suitable for you if you can still afford to make payments towards your debts, after you create a budget to cover essentials such as food, utilities, and transport.